 The aluminum sector has an important role to play in the transition to a net-zero economy.
 Yet, companies in the sector face a number of challenges in setting science-based targets (SBTs).

-In 2019, the SBTi launched a project to lay a foundation for the development of tools and guidance to enable aluminum sector companies to set SBTs.
-World Resources Institute (WRI) is the managing SBTi partner, working in collaboration with the International Aluminium Institute.
-WRI will engage sector experts to identify the challenges and opportunities to setting and achieving SBTs and options for next-generation resources.
+In 2019, the Science Based Targets initiative (SBTi) launched a project to lay a foundation for the development of tools and guidance to enable aluminum sector companies to set SBTs.
+World Resources Institute (WRI) is the managing SBTi partner, working in collaboration with the International Aluminium Institute (IAI) and Aluminum Stewardship Initiative (ASI) to engage sector experts to identify the challenges and opportunities to setting and achieving SBTs and options for next-generation resources.

 Highlights of the project development process to date:

 September 2019: In collaboration with the Aluminum Stewardship Initiative, on September 27, WRI hosted a workshop in Cambridge, UK to explore share and gather feedback on a revised GHG reduction pathway for the aluminum sector, discuss how to apply this revised pathway to the ASI carbon standard and other benchmarks, and explore how the sector can collaborate to drive emissions reductions in line with the new pathway.

 March 2019: Hosted a workshop at the TMS 2019 Annual Meeting & Exhibition in San Antonio, Texas.